Freedom of Information

 Most requests are free but you might be asked to pay a small amount for photocopies or postage.

-Before submitting an FOI request, please see details of Thatcham Town Council’s publication scheme below, you may be able to find the information you require.
+Before submitting a Freedom on Information Act request, please see details of Thatcham Town Council’s publication scheme, you may be able to find the information you require.

 To find your Councillor or Nearest amenities, please use the form above.